 Students who submit summer housing applications after the deadline will be placed on a summer waitlist.
 They will be able to choose housing from the available rooms after Summer Room Draw.There is no guarantee of summer housing for wait listed students.
 Therefore, off campus accommodations should be considered.
 Only students fitting the eligibility criteria listed above will be assigned summer housing.

-The length of a full 9 week summer contract will be from Monday, June 12 through Monday, August 14, 2017 on a space available basis.
-The cost is $2214 for a full term contract.
-If there is available space for partial contracts, the cost per week is $246, with a required four consecutive week minimum stay.
-No contracts are granted for less than four consecutive weeks.
-Due to dormitory preparations for Fall 2017, no contract may begin after July 17, 2017.
+- The length of a full 8 week summer contract will be from Monday, June 8th through Monday, August 3rd, 2020 on a space available basis.
+Cost will be based on the summer housing tiered pricing (listed above).
+Due to dormitory preparations for Fall 2020, no contract may begin after July 20, 2020.
 A student may sign only one summer contract.
 It is not possible, for instance, to have one contract which ends in early July and another which begins in late July.

 Any student canceling a signed contract will be charged a $300.00 cancellation fee.
 An additional charge of $200.00 will be assessed should a student cancel his/her contract prior to the start of their summer contract, but after the interim housing period has begun and if they remained on campus during that time.
 To cancel a contract a student must complete a cancellation form in the Undergraduate Housing Office.
 You must remove your belongings from your room within 48 hours.
 Refunds will be processed only after the above actions are taken.
 Any student whose enrollment is terminated by the University must remove all belongings from their room within 48 hours.

-The cost of a full 9 week contract is $2214.
-The cost per week is $246.
-All current Princeton University students (Class of 2018, 2019, and 2020) will have summer housing charges billed to their student account.
-Any Class of 2017 student must make full payment at the Housing Office (5th Floor of New South) and provide a receipt showing payment in full in advance of drawing a summer room or signing a summer room contract.
+All current Princeton University students (Class of 2021, 2022, and 2023) will have summer housing charges billed to their student account.
+Any Class of 2020 student must make full payment at the Housing Office (5th Floor of New South) and provide a receipt showing payment in full in advance of drawing a summer room or signing a summer room contract.